lucaslew/whitespace/README.md

     external-url: http://example.com/some/external/url
     ---

-The title will be rendered with an '&rarr;' character at the end; and the title link will point to the external url.
+The title will be rendered with an arrow (&rarr;) character at the end; and the title link will point to the external url.

 Google+ "authored by" link
 ------------------------